MarcoBarroca/VI_EAFEXP_Proj3/README.md

-# Lightcurve classificartion with an LSTM neural network
+# Lightcurve classification with an LSTM neural network

 This repository contains a project for solving a classification problem of Lightcurves as part of the EAFEXP VI from CBPF.